01. What Is Pleural Thickening?

 - Learning how to conserve energy

-Doctors will perform respiratory function tests by:
+Doctors perform respiratory function tests that look at:

 - Testing the lung volume, or how much air the patient’s lungs can hold